 Brophy (2010, p.208) & Woolfolk (2005, p.370) state that students' motivation to learn refers to the tendency of finding meaningful and useful academic activities and the tendency of striving to find academic benefits from such academic activities.
 The statement implies that the students who have the motivation to learn will be actively involved in the learning process, exert the higher cognitive process, pay attention to the instruction that the teachers provide, be willing to exercise all materials that have been learned, raise questions when they do not understand the learning materials, absorb and master more learning materials.
-This kind of students will also exert more enthusiasm and efforts for achieving the learning objectives, both the learning materials of each subject (Slavin, 2006, p.317; Santrock, 2011, p.437).
-Specific to the case of Mathematical Learning Motivation, namely: (1) students; (2) teachers; (3) material contents; (4) method/process; and (5) students' learning environment (Williams & Williams,
+This kind of students will also exert more enthusiasm and efforts for achieving the learning objectives, both the learning objectives that they have set and the learning objectives that the teachers have set, for the learning materials of each subject (Slavin, 2006, p.317; Santrock, 2011, p.437).
+Specific to the case of Mathematical Learning Motivation, there are five elements that might affect the students' Mathematical Learning Motivation, namely: (1) students; (2) teachers; (3) material contents; (4) method/process; and (5) students' learning environment (Williams & Williams,

-Annals of Mathematical Modeling, 1 (2), 2019, - 49 Arifah Muzayyanah, Dhoriva Urwatul Wutsqa
+Annals of Mathematical Modeling, 1 (2), 2021, - 49 Arifah Muzayyanah, Dhoriva Urwatul Wutsqa